rapaccinim/scrollable-vanilla-modal/README.md

 # Scrollable Vanilla Modal

 ## A 'simple' modal
 Modals are everywhere in websites and web applications.
-They are quite easy to develop and implement, but they come with an annoying problem: their height.
+They are quite easy to develop and implement, but they come with an annoying problem: vertical resizing.

 ## The annoying issue
-What happens to the modal when the screen is resized vertically (y-axis)?
+What happens to the modal when the screen is resized vertically (y-axis) or when the modal content exceed the height?

 *Pain*.

 ## The solution